Deque Implementation

 };

-A standard queue allows element insertion only at the back and element removal only from the front.
-In contrast, a deque (double-ended queue) allows insertion and removal of elements at both the front and the back.
+A standard queue only allows inserting elements at the tail and removing elements from the head.
+In contrast, a deque allows inserting and removing elements from both the head and the tail.

-A regular queue is similar to standing in line to buy tickets: first come, first served.
-A deque, however, is like a pedestrian bridge where you can enter and exit freely from both ends.
-Naturally, elements in a deque do not adhere to the "first in, first out" principle due to its flexibility.
+A normal queue is like lining up to buy tickets: first come, first served.
+A deque is like a pedestrian bridge where you can enter or exit from either end.
+Of course, the elements in a deque no longer follow the "first in, first out" rule, because it is more flexible.

-In algorithmic problem-solving, deques are not used extensively.
-They are more commonly utilized in Python since the Python standard library does not include built-in stack and queue implementations, often using a deque to simulate a standard queue.
+In algorithm problems, deques are not used very often.
+They are a bit more common in Python because the Python standard library does not provide built-in stack and queue types, so a deque is often used to simulate a standard queue.

 Implementing a Deque with a Linked List

-.
-A doubly linked list inherently supports time complexity for adding and removing elements at both ends of the list:
+class we implemented earlier, or use the doubly linked list structure provided by your programming language's standard library.
+A doubly linked list naturally supports time complexity for adding and removing elements at the head and tail:

 import java.util.LinkedList;